cainslie-rrc/curts_bank_assignment/README.md

 ## bank_transactions

-A Pixell River customer wants to simulate an ATM for depositing and withdrawing money so he can manage his account details.
+A Pixell River customer wants to simulate an ATM(Automated Teller Machine) for depositing and withdrawing money so he can manage his account details.

 ## interest_update

-The VP of client services wants to apply interest to multiple accounts to help grow their wealth.
+The vice president of client services wants to apply interest to multiple accounts to help grow their wealth.